jiffy-labs/jiffyscan-docs/blog/2023-10-04-gas-parameters-in-4337/index.md

 tags: [4337, UserOp, Lifecycle, pre-chain, education, Entrypoint]
 ---

-Only 10.21% of the bundlers are profitable.
+Only **10.21%** of the bundlers are profitable.
 Rest are yet to cross the $10 mark in profit.
 The complete play is around gas prices.

-So in this post let's understand the different gas parameters in 4337 and show what made the bundlers actually earn in couple of sample transactions.
+So in this post, let's understand the different gas parameters in 4337 and show what made the bundlers actually earn in a couple of sample transactions.
 <!--truncate-->

 :::info